-Registration for the Fall 2015 Senior Ordination exams will be open from August 1 to September 30.
+Registration for the Spring 2017 Senior Ordination Exams is open February 1–March 31, 2017.
 For all the necessary information about online registration and administration of these tests, please visit the examinations section of this website.

 dates for examinations